Thai Spring Rolls with Dipping Sauce

 - 2 Thai red chilies

-- 4-5 large collard green leaves, ribs removed, and leaves halved
+- 5 collard green leaves, ribs removed, halved

 - Place olive oil, lime leaves, nama shoyu, red chilies, almond butter, lemon juice, and water into the Vitamix container and secure lid.